Thor110/Expanded-Galaxy-Port/README.md

 ## Repository folder and file structure
 # Folders
+Artwork - contains artwork such as the Icon and Launcher images.

+Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.

 changes - contains the components of the changes.ini files.

-Expanded Galaxy Port Installer - the port installer folder containing the source folder and tslpatchdata folder as well as HoloPatcher.

 future - future stuff to work on.
 - 00 Original TSL Galaxy Map Locations - original galaxy map locations for Korriban & Dantooine.